samuelfneumann/GoAtar/README.md

 }
 ```

-Interavively viewing the environment while the agent learns is not supported, and likely will never be implemented unless some kind person opens a pull request :).
+Interactively viewing the environment while the agent learns is not supported, and likely will never be implemented unless some kind person opens a pull request :).

 Similarly, playing each of the games in a GUI will also likely not be supported for a while, unless a pull request is opened.